While not official releases, the Apache Yetus project makes available two types of images available via

-Images are tagged such that 'master' represents the last successful Docker image build of the master branch.
+Images are tagged such that 'main' represents the last successful Docker image build of the main branch.
 Images based off of the official source releases are tagged with a matching version number (e.g., 0.9.0).
 There is no 'latest' tagged image.
 It is recommended that users choose a stable tag so as not to be surprised by incompatible changes.

 All of the executables that Apache Yetus provides requires access to one or more directories.
 These directories should be provided on the command line via the volume flags to docker run.
 For example, to run shelldocs against test-patch.sh:

 docker run \ --rm \ -v /tmp/out:/output \ -v /src/precommit/src/main/shell:/input:ro \ ghcr.io/apache/yetus:0.14.0 \ shelldocs --output /output/test-patch.md --input /input/test-patch.sh

 In this example, we mount two volumes: one for input (marked read-only), one for output.
 After execution, shelldocs has processed test-patch.sh and generated a test-patch.md file in /tmp/out on our local machine.

 Precommit also works, assuming that Apache Yetus image has all of your project's dependencies.
 For example:

 docker run \ --rm \ -v /tmp/patchdir:/patchdir \ -v /src:/basedir \ ghcr.io/apache/yetus:0.14.0 \ qbt \ --plugins=all \ --basedir=/basedir \ --patch-dir=/patchdir \ --project=yetus

 If your project needs additional dependencies, it is trivial to build off of the Apache Yetus image: